-From Table \ref{table:resultslsmcpdeprml2d} we have that clustering reduces the costs of the direct estimator quite a bit, to the point that the regression step's run times are diminished for resolutions $2^7$ and $2^8$.
-Interesting, as the resolution increases from $2^8$ to $2^9$ the runtimes of the low and direct estimator jump up considerably compared to the increase from $2^7$ to $2^8$.
+Looking at run times, we see that unlike in the standard Heston model, the PDEs solved at resolution $N^{(2)}_{\calS}$ weigh significantly on the run times.
+Also, for the direct estimator, we see that the PDE stage typically takes approximately $63 \%$ of the run time, indicating an increase in regression costs compared to the standard Heston model.

-\subsection{Overall Comments}
+\subsubsection{Overall Comments}

-Our choice of number of clusters and two-level scheme were for simplicity and conservativeness, and hence not optimized, as alluded to before.
+Our choice of MLMC scheme was for simplicity and conservativeness, and hence not optimized, as alluded to before.

 One issue that arises from our results is the question of whether the hybrid algorithm is more efficient.
-For the Heston model, we see that the hybrid algorithm provides a great deal of variance reduction in time zero prices and OEBs especially given that LSMC was allowed a larger computational budget.
+For the Heston model, we see that the hybrid algorithm provides substantial variance reduction in time zero prices and OEBs especially given that LSMC was allowed a larger computational budget.
 It is interesting to note, however, that while the standard deviations for prices are relatively close to each other, the OEBs for LSMC ``seem" much noisier than the hybrid algorithm's, although this is based on subjective examination.
-For the multi-dimensional Heston model, we note that the variance of the hybrid algorithm's prices, for a comparable computational budget, is higher, although the hybrid algorithm's central slice is less noisy.
+For the multi-dimensional Heston model, we note that the variance of the hybrid algorithm's prices, for a comparable computational budget, is higher, although their boundaries have very similar levels of noisiness.
 This again points to a disconnect in the variance of the two estimated objects.
 On the other hand, it is important to note that for the hybrid algorithm, we obtain prices for all $S \in \calS$ and not simply the ATM point, as in standard LSMC.
 Having the prices for these $S \in \calS$ also allows us to compute the $\Delta$ and $\Gamma$ of the option without any extra simulations.
 As a result, the hybrid algorithm provides considerably more information than standard LSMC.
 Also, the information provided by the hybrid algorithm tends to be more accurate in terms of quality of the boundary and bias, as noted before.